ojeytonwilliams/visualizer/tasks.md

 ## Post MVP

+- [ ] Handle standard import resolution correctly.
+E.g. if file.ts imports thing.js, but only thing.ts exists, the source should be file.ts and the target thing.ts.
+Similarly cts, mts and so on.
+- [ ] Investigate the other import resolution algorithms (bun, bundlers etc. etc.)
 - [ ] Develop a **module resolution** logic that handles file path resolution, including support for **`tsconfig.json` path aliases**.